statful/statful-client-nodejs/README.md

 ### Logger configuration

-Creates a simple client configuration and adds your favourite logger to the client, like Bunyan or Winston.
+Creates a simple client configuration and adds your favourite logger to the client like Bunyan, Winston or any other you want. **Just assure that logger object supports, at least, warn, debug and error methods**.

 ```javascript
 var Statful = require('statful-client');